vatesfr/xen-orchestra/doc/known_bugs/README.md

 We will try to list the most important here so that you know what to expect if you try it and that we are planning to fix them :)

-## Disks and networks edition in VM view

-You can't currently modify disks and networks on a VM.
-Will be fixed as soon as we can.

 ## Lack of explicit error messages

 Our error messages aren't really explicit.
 We need to fix that.